Blong Xiong, MBA, Executive Director

 Carmen T. Mendoza, MSPH, MS, Project Director

-Carmen T. Mendoza received her Bachelor’s degree in Biological Sciences from California State University at Hayward, a Master of Science in Public Health degree from the University of California at Los Angeles School of Public Health, and a Master of Science degree in Epidemiology from the University of Washington School of Public Health and Community Medicine.
-Carmen has twice served as a Research Fellow for the Centers for Disease Control and Prevention at the National Institute for Occupational Safety and Health.
-Since 2001, Carmen has served as a consultant to numerous non-profit organizations and county health departments in the Central Valley.
+Mrs. Mendoza received her Bachelor’s degree in Biological Sciences from California State University at Hayward, a Master of Science in Public Health degree from the University of California at Los Angeles School of Public Health (UCLA), and a Master of Science degree in Epidemiology from the University of Washington School of Public Health and Community Medicine (UW).
+Carmen has served as a Research Fellow for the Centers for Disease Control and Prevention at the National Institute for Occupational Safety and Health and spearheaded major research projects at UCLA, UW, and UC Davis.
+Since 2001, Carmen has served as a consultant to numerous non-profit organizations, county health departments in the Central Valley, and Fresno State.
 On occasion, she teaches research methods at Fresno State.

-Before Carmen arrived in Fresno, she read extensively about a large number of Hmong refugees and their culture.
+Before Carmen arrived in Fresno, she read extensively about Hmong refugees and their culture.
 Interestingly, there were many similarities with her own culture.
-Shortly after her arrival, she worked with Fresno Center for New Americans developing grant proposals that would launch their successful mental health program.
-She also worked to identify employment barriers the Hmong encountered in the first and second waves of resettlement.
+Shortly after her arrival, she worked with Fresno Center for New Americans developing grant proposals that would launch their successful mental health and employment programs.
+She also worked to identify employment barriers the Hmong encountered in the first and second waves of resettlement during her work with the California Works for Better Health Collaborative.
 Her knowledge about other Southeast Asian populations and their concerns grew across the years as she worked with non-profit organizations in the Valley.
+ABIRC was a natural fit for continuing to assist Southeast Asians.
+Her primary contributions at ABIRC include organizational development, grant writing, program evaluation, and managing all incoming grants and projects.
+Carmen is also charged with building external relations with county, state, and national organizations to advance ABIRC’s mission and assist the Southeast Asian business community.

-On a personal basis, Carmen enjoys running, bible studies, mentoring students, traveling, and spending time with her family and dogs.
+On a personal basis, Carmen enjoys spending time with her family and dogs, running, bible studies, mentoring students, and traveling.

 Lily Paj Nstais Her, Office Assistant